 You could be paying hundreds more than the minimum by reaching your last significant debt.

 Dave Ramsey explains this method in more detail on his site

 How To Shop Frugally In 2021

 Frugal living isn’t just about saving on the big items.
 You can also save on minor stuff such as everyday shopping.

 Here are some ideas on making the most of your budget when shopping frugally.

 Planning meals and writing a shopping list is a great way to avoid overspending in the supermarket.

-This enables you to go to the shop knowing exactly what’s needed and to avoid overspending.
+This lets you go to the shop knowing exactly what’s needed and avoids overspending.

 Make sure all the items are on the list as you don’t want to be making more trips to the supermarket than necessary.

 Lower priced supermarkets like Aldi and Lidl are gaining popularity because people are wising up to the rising cost of groceries.